svmiller/svmiller.github.io/_posts/2020-10-22-inference-permutations-gender-pay-gap-general-social-survey.md

   setNames(unique(sort(wages12$prestgf))) -> splits
 ```

-Some `purrr` magic will then create 2,000 permutations of each of these six data frames (corresponding to the six occupational prestige groupings we have).
+Some `{purrr}` magic will then create 2,000 permutations of each of these six data frames (corresponding to the six occupational prestige groupings we have).
 After shuffling each of the six data frames, I'll get grouped summaries for all of them, with [some assistance from Vincent Arel-Bundock](https://stackoverflow.com/questions/64471217/grouped-summarizing-in-a-nested-tibble-with-permutations).
 The end results is a single data frame that contains the mean income in 1986 USD, by gender and occupational prestige, for all these permutations.

 ```r
 # https://stackoverflow.com/questions/64471217/grouped-summarizing-in-a-nested-tibble-with-permutations